For producers

 Getting started

-- Description — a short description of the event.
+• Description — a short description of the event (optional).
 This is shown on the public event page.

-- Venue name — the name of the venue (optional).
+• Venue name — the name of the venue (required unless the checkbox above is checked).

-- Venue capacity — the maximum number of attendees the venue can hold (optional).
+• Venue capacity — the maximum number of people the venue can hold (required).

 Click Add performance to add additional dates.